-On October 29, 2008, the Company entered into a stock purchase agreement with the shareholders of Technology Alternatives, Limited ("TAL"), a company formed under the laws of Belize in Central America for 100% of the equity interests of TAL.
+On July 9, 2009, the Company purchased 100% of the stock of Technology Alternatives, Limited ("TAL"), a company formed under the laws of Belize in Central America.
 TAL owns approximately 400 acres of land that was used as a Jatropha farm.
+The land was sold in May 2013.